Last updated on February 1st, 2019

 This would be an additional pouch packet designed to accept an MRE in order to heat it up.
 Simply add some water into the heater pouch (there’s a reference line for how much water) and slip the MRE packet into the heater pouch.
 Wait for several minutes (typically 10 – 15) for a heated meal!

 From a survival & preparedness standpoint, MRE meals have their place in one’s overall food storage or survival plan.
 I generally have several cases on hand along with all my other diversification assets.

 MREs can be purchased by civilians from distributors and contractors who supply MRE meals to the United States Government.
 These MREs are very similar to genuine US Government MREs, differing only in minor details such as the design of it’s case, bag, or type of spoon, etc..

 NOTE: MRE’s are not intended for long term regular consumption, week after week.

-NOTE: You need to (should) drink lots of water when you’re consuming MRE’s, to avoid ‘binding’.
+NOTE: You need to (should) drink lots of water when you’re consuming MRE meals day after day to avoid ‘binding’ (constipation).
 They may plug you up after longer term consumption.

 NOTE: MREs are generally very high in sodium.